Templates

 include

 Content can be included from external files using the {% include "filename" %} syntax.
 The filename may include variables and should be either a path relative to the current template or an absolute path.
-The included file may itself also use variables, but if-else-endif or include directives are not supported.
+The included file may itself also use variables, if-else-endif and include directives.
 An example:

 {% include "extra/config.{{ yadm.os }}" %}